United States Regiments & Batteries > New Jersey

 July 5-24 Pursuit of Lee to Manassas Gap

-August-September Duty on Orange & Alexandria Railroad
+August-September Duty along the Orange & Alexandria Railroad

 September 13-17 Advance from the Rappahannock to the Rapidan